 Today, Ralph Lauren is a US-based sought-out brand preferred by many men for its quality, design and chic, high-end fashion.
-In 2009, Ralph Lauren reportedly had a market value of $11 billion. www.ralphlauren.com.
+In 2014, Ralph Lauren’s market value is $15.4 billion. www.ralphlauren.com.

 Vibrant, bred in Italy and a firm favorite with men around the world, Diesel’s clothing is aimed at the young adult market, particularly its jeans, but the brand can now be found on everything from underwear to fragrance.
 Diesel’s innovative approaches to fashion and art includes endorsing young creativity by sponsoring the Diesel-U-Music Contest and the Sundance Film Festival as well as being the first clothing company to market their clothing in video games. www.diesel.com/collection.